cardboardci/dockerfiles/docs/www/base.md

 -   SSH
 -   jq

 The full list can be seen in the `images/base` definition.
+All images are expected to have these configured and running in the environments.

 # Tagging Scheme